 Highly involved in various capacities within the education field, Jennifer has committed herself to community work through Junior Achievement, Hong Kong Federation of Youth Groups, Access Hong Kong and St Paul’s Co-Ed Mentorship Programme.
 Jennifer is a Trustee on the Benenden School Trust as well as a Panelist on the China Oxford Scholarship Foundation – both of which serve to recruit and fund able scholars from China and Hong Kong to further their studies in the UK.
-Jennifer is also the Vice Chair on the Board of Teach4HK and a committee member for the Concerted Efforts Resource Centre, promoting a positive education ethos and widening access to under-resourced communities.
+Jennifer is currently a Council Member of the Hong Kong Federation of Youth Groups, the Vice Chair on the Board of Teach4HK and a committee member for the Concerted Efforts Resource Centre, promoting a positive education ethos and widening access to under-resourced communities.
 In 2011, Jennifer co-founded ARCH Community Outreach (ACO) whose mission is to widen Hong Kong students’ exposure and access to international education opportunities, with a particular outreach focus on supporting and sponsoring under-resourced high achievers in Hong Kong in their application to global top universities.

 In her role as an educator, curriculum developer and teacher trainer at ARCH Education, Jennifer researches teaching pedagogies with a keen focus on inspiring students to develop higher order skills in thinking, speaking, reading and writing.
 Jennifer conducted a spectrum of case study research and wrote papers on teaching pedagogies, including variation theories, peer learning strategies and diverse assessment methods.
 Jennifer is highly interested in teacher training and policy making within the education industry, and has been involved in delivering teacher training workshops to local schools in Hong Kong on topics ranging from teaching pedagogies in the classroom to careers counselling.
 She hopes to continue developing tools and training methods to enable teachers to best facilitate students in their acquisition of transferrable, critical mentalities and skillsets in different classroom settings.